rodneyshupe/Cookbook/Recipes/Sauces/AllPurposeGravy.rst

 Directions
 ----------

-1. In food processor, pulse carrot until broken into rough 1/4-inch pieces, about five 1-second pulses.
-Add celery and onion; pulse until all vegetables are broken into 1/8-inch pieces, about five 1-second pulses.
+1. Pulse carrot in food processor until broken into rough 1/4-inch pieces, about five 1-second pulses.
+Add celery and onion and pulse until all vegetables are broken into 1/8-inch pieces, about five 1-second pulses.
-2. Heat butter in large heavy-bottomed saucepan over medium-high heat;
-   when foaming subsides, add vegetables and cook, stirring frequently, until softened and well browned, about 7 minutes.
-Reduce heat to medium; stir in flour and cook, stirring constantly, until thoroughly browned and fragrant, about 5 minutes.
-Whisking constantly, gradually add broths; bring to boil, skimming off any foam that forms on surface.
-Reduce heat to medium-low and add bay leaf, thyme, and peppercorns; simmer, stirring occasionally, until thickened and reduced to 3 cups, 20 to 25 minutes.
+2. Heat butter in large heavy-bottomed saucepan over medium-high heat.
+When foaming subsides, add vegetables and cook, stirring frequently, until softened and well browned, about 7 minutes.
+Reduce heat to medium, stir in flour, and cook, stirring constantly, until thoroughly browned and fragrant, about 5 minutes.
+Whisking constantly, gradually add broths, then bring to boil, skimming off any foam that forms on surface.
+Reduce heat to medium-low and add bay leaf, thyme, and peppercorns, then simmer, stirring occasionally, until thickened and reduced to 3 cups, 20 to 25 minutes.
-3. Strain gravy through fine-mesh strainer into clean saucepan, pressing on solids to extract as much liquid as possible; discard solids.
+3. Strain gravy through fine-mesh strainer into clean saucepan, pressing on solids to extract as much liquid as possible, and discard solids.
 Adjust seasonings with salt and pepper.
 Serve hot.